 Create a new tab with the File -> New Display Tab -> Map Display -> One Tab menu item.

-Load in the three time-consecutive granules of SVM05 data.
+Load the three time-consecutive granules of SVM05 data.

 In the Data Sources tab of the Data Explorer, navigate to the Under Development -> Imagery - Suomi NPP chooser.